oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

  3) Specification uses named type definitions equivalent to property tables
  4) Specification is data that can be serialized
  5) Specification has a fixed structure designed for extensibility

-JADN is a formal description technique that combines type constraints from the Unified Modeling Language (UML) with data abstraction based on information theory and structural organization using results from graph theory.

 A JADN information model is a set of type definitions.
 Each field in a compound type may be associated with another model-defined type, and the set of